kernkraft235/firecrawl-openai-realtime/README.md

 # OpenAI Realtime Console with Firecrawl

-The OpenAI Realtime Console + Firecrawl is intended as an inspector and interactive API reference for the OpenAI Realtime API with Firecrawl integrated.
+The OpenAI Realtime Console + Firecrawl is intended as an inspector and interactive API reference for the OpenAI Realtime API with [Firecrawl](https://firecrawl.dev) integrated for web data.
 It comes packaged with two utility libraries, [openai/openai-realtime-api-beta](https://github.com/openai/openai-realtime-api-beta) that acts as a **Reference Client** (for browser and Node.js) and [`/src/lib/wavtools`](./src/lib/wavtools) which allows for simple audio